JacksonBurns/fastprop/README.md

     - Output Directory
     - Learning rate
     - Batch size
-    - Checkpoint file to resume from
+    - Checkpoint file to resume from (optional)
-    - Problem type (regression, classification)
+    - Problem type (one of: regression, classification)
  4. Prediction
     - Input SMILES: either a single SMILES or a CSV file
     - Output format: either a filepath to write the results, defaults to stdout
-    - Checkpoint file: previously trained model file, containing scalers and model weights
+    - Checkpoint file: previously trained model file

 # Using `fastprop`
 `fastprop` can be run from the command line or as a Python module.